Conception date vs intercourse date explained

 Can the conception date ever match the intercourse date?

-Yes, if intercourse occurs on ovulation day and fertilisation follows soon after.
-It often does not, because sperm can wait in the tract for several days until ovulation.
+Yes.
+If intercourse occurs on ovulation day and fertilisation follows soon after, the dates can match.
+Often they do not, because sperm can survive in the tract for up to about five days and may fertilise the egg later in the fertile window.

 Which date do clinicians use to date a pregnancy?